harrisonchiu/FMC-ND/README.md

 #### General Issues and Explanations
 ##### Residual Plots
 On all regressions (even high order ones) have a pattern in its residual plots (Altitude and ROC).
 This implies that there is a bias in the regression.\
 However, in the *Error View* of the graphs (see `rev4 Updated Dataset (Order 6) Error View` plot) that the take-off data (low altitude) causes its initial pattern because of the sudden jump in ROC followed by a max ROC and a slow decline.
 The other pattern is at high altitudes where there are two lines of ROC on top of each other.
-The regression does its best to fit both of them (initially fitting the bottom then slowly trying to fit the top one) which causes the pattern in the residual plot.
-This can be fixed by a revision in the dataset and a possible omission to anomalies.\
+The regression does its best to fit both of them (initially fitting the bottom then slowly trying to fit the top one) which causes the pattern in the residual plot.\
+This can be fixed by a revision in the dataset and a possible omission to anomalies.
+Changes to the model function is unlikely to decrease residual since no single equation can fit two lines on top of each other (but it can fix the take-off ROC jump).

 Other causes summary (details explained in `README.md` in `rev4`)
 - [x] missing independent variable (a constraint we have)